MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## Benefits

-The Azure Stack HCI pre-installed OEM license simplifies the licensing and activation process and reduces costs and operational complexity.
+The Azure Stack HCI OEM license simplifies the licensing and activation process, reduces costs, and minimizes operational complexity.
 Other benefits include:

 - A single license for Azure Stack HCI, AKS, and Windows Server 2022 guest VMs.

 - No tools or keys to activate the Azure Stack HCI operating system.

-- Single vendor procurement for hardware, softawre, and full stack support.
+- Single vendor procurement for hardware, software, and full stack support.

-## License requirements
+## OEM License requirements

 An active Azure account is required for license activation.
-When you purchase the pre-installed hardware and activate this license, you should:
+When you purchase the hardware and activate this license, you should:

 - Install the latest versions of Azure Stack HCI, AKS, and Windows Server Datacenter 2022 guest VMs.